Developers

 )

-Jobs can expose network ports for external access:
+Jobs can expose network ports for external access using the class:

 from chutes.chute.job import Port